stylesuxx/v3xctrl/docs/Development.md

 python -m ui.main --log DEBUG
 ```

+### Windows

+Dev setup under windows is a bit more complicated and should only be used if you really want to punish yourself.

 ## Client

 > Even for development, it's recommended to use the provided, custom PiOS image and go from there.